FamilySearch/GEDCOM/specification/gedcom.md

 :::

 :::note
-Although sharable notes have been present since version 5.0 was released in 1991, as of 2021 relatively few applications have a user interface that presents shared notes as such to users.
+Although shared notes have been present since version 5.0 was released in 1991, as of 2021 relatively few applications have a user interface that presents shared notes as such to users.
 It is recommended that `SNOTE` be avoided when `NOTE` will suffice.
 :::

 A `SHARED_NOTE_RECORD` may contain a pointer to a `SOURCE_RECORD` and vice versa.
 Applications must not create datasets where these mutual pointers form a cycle.
 Applications should also ensure they can handle invalid files with such cycles in a safe manner.